jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 As a result, when use our education system, make a claim, try to understand our mortgage, it's like we're still renting DVDs from Blockbuster.
 As in, we're stuck with the hours of operation, DVD selection, and corporate policies of the rich and powerful with no ability to have our say.

 Having our say makes all the difference in the world.
-It's the difference between being lost at sea with a radio hearing the search parties, and having a two-way radio so you can tell the rescuers where you are.
+It's the difference between being lost at sea with a radio hearing the search parties, and holding a two-way radio so you can tell the rescuers where you are.

 But, the eight different bosses will never give you that power.

 Why would they devalue themselves?
 To keep their prestige they're following the old maxim, the one with the money has the control, and the one who needs it, stays under control.

 Sadly, this isn't actually their fault.
 We'll see later in this book, the heavy management of today's world is an holdover from the Industrial Age.
 Humanity simply hasn't evolved a new work culture yet.

 That's why regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
 But, we're all watching CNN, reading random bullshit, waiting for our unemployment claim to be processed, and wondering how we'll earn a living while a novel disease is searching the globe for human hosts.

-That's very unneccesary to say the least.
+That's bullshit to say the least.

 We've had Internet Age technologies for years.
 We could have been evolving a more prepared and antifragile way of life.
 For example, most insurance companies pay claims in paper checks.
 Although not officially said, it's likely because the longer the insurance company delays giving out the money, the longer they make interest on it.

-This one quirk is (probably) a big reason why our society doesn't have digital processing for car, property, health, and unemployment claims.
+This one quirk is (probably) a big reason why our society doesn't have digital processing for car, property, health, and unemployment claims, and thus why many today can't pay their bills during this crisis.

-Internet Age technology can even empower us to not only deal with problems, but proactively solve them.
-For example, watch _The Pharmicist_ on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.
+Internet Age technology can do even better than things like digital payments.
+We can proactively solve our problems them.
+For example, watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.
 Too bad it took bureaucrats and politicians many years to make.
 If done sooner, we would have found out which pushy drug salesman and corrupt doctors were responsible for the oxycontin epidemic.

 In fact, with open-source software (the free technology that makes programs like Instagram possible), the public could have banded together and built a secure and straightforward prescription database that would have prevented [500,000 doctors prescribed opioid overdoses.](https://en.wikipedia.org/wiki/Opioid_epidemic_in_the_United_States)